RubenRubens/SolidMonty-FreeCAD/README.md

-# FreeCAD Builder for Monthy's CAD
+# FreeCAD Builder for Monty's CAD

 This is a FreeCAD implementation for writing your Monthy's CAD scripts.
 I hope you will find it useful.